ljbo82/c-cpp-gcc-builder/docs/variables.md

 # Variable Reference

-The way in which your project is built is defined according to variables defined in its `Makefile`.
+The way in which your project is built is defined according to variable values.

 When the build system is included at the end of your project's `Makefile`, it will inspect the value of defined variables (defined either in the makefiles, environment, or command-line), check the project tree, and will create targets that allows a user to build the project.